 Tomorrow is the first day of the ‘official’ spring season, which means we need to change our studded winter tires to regular all-weather tires.
-At 07:15 we dropped off the car at the nearest Canadian Tire store and took a taxi to the Ocean Science Centre since the changeover wouldn’t be finished until noon.
+At 7:15 AM we dropped off the car at the nearest Canadian Tire store and took a taxi to the Ocean Science Centre since the changeover wouldn’t be finished until noon.

 Marije worked all morning and I explored the hills on the first few kilometres of Sugarloaf Path:

-I strayed off trail for a while and I couldn’t believe the places moose can get to deep in the forest, evidence of their browsing was everywhere and droppings were all over the place.
+I strayed off trail for a while and couldn’t believe the places moose can get to deep in the forest, evidence of their browsing was everywhere and droppings were all over the place.
 It’s surprising to me because they’re such huge animals and the foliage and shrubs are so obstructive that it would seem rather hard for them to get around here.
 Apparently they have no problems with it.

 Stew and Tony explained what they were doing and showed us around which was very helpful.
-They work for the East Coast Trail Association and were creating boardwalks and bridges using the trees found along the trail, which clears the path and gives the trail a much more natural look than for example the trails at Signal Hill.
+They work for the East Coast Trail Association and were creating boardwalks and bridges using the trees found along the trail, which clears the path and gives the trail a much more natural look than for example the more ‘luxuriously’ developed trails at Signal Hill.

 Right now this newly cut trail doesn’t go much further than this, but eventually this will be a part of the East Coast Trail from Flatrock to Stiles Cove and then all the way to Pouch Cove.